Skip to main content

 Esophageal Strictures

-What are Esophageal Strictures?
+What are esophageal strictures?

 Esophageal strictures are narrowings or constrictions in the esophagus which can make it difficult for food and liquids to pass through the esophagus to the stomach.